-We have said that Christianity comes to its fullest expression in the Reformed Faith.
-The great advantage of the Reformed Faith is that in the framework of the Five Points of Calvinism it sets forth clearly what the Bible teaches concerning the way of salvation.
-Only when these truths are seen as a unit an in relation to each other can one really understand or appreciate the Christian system in all of its strength and beauty.
+It is the author's conviction that Christianity comes to its fullest expression in the Reformed faith.
+The great advantage of the Reformed faith is that in the framework of the five points of Calvinism it sets forth clearly what the Bible teaches concerning the way of salvation.
+Only when these truths are seen as a unit and in relation to each other can one really understand or appreciate the Christian system in all its strength and beauty.
 The reason that so many Christians have only a weak faith, and that so many churches present only a rather superficial form of Christianity, is that they never really see the system in its logical consistency.
-It is not enough for the professing Christian to know that God loves him and that his sins have been forgiven.
-He should know how and why his redemption has been accomplished and how it has been made effective.
-And that is set forth systematically in the Five Points of Calvinism.
+It is not enough for the professing Christian to know that God loves him and that his sins have been forgiven; he should know how and why his redemption has been accomplished and how it has been made effective.
+This is set forth systematically in the five points of Calvinism.

-Historically, the Five Points of Calvinism have been held by the Presbyterian and Reformed churches and by many Baptists, while the substance of the Five Points of Arminianism has been held by the Methodist and Lutheran churches and also by many Baptists.

-The Five Points of Calvinism may be more easily remembered if they are associated with the word T-U-L-I-P:
+Historically the five points of Calvinism have been held by the Presbyterian and Reformed churches and by many Baptists, while the substance of the five points of Arminianism has been held by the Methodist and Lutheran churches and also by many Baptists.
+The five points of Calvinism may be more easily remembered if they are associated with the word T-U-L-I-P:

-- T Total Inability
+- T Total inability

-- U Unconditional Election
+- U Unconditional election

-- L Limited Atonement
+- L Limited atonement

-- I Irresistible (Efficacious) Grace
+- I Irresistible (efficacious) grace

-- P Perseverance of the Saints
+- P Perseverance of the saints

-The following material, taken from Romans: an Interpretive Outline, by David N. Steele and Curtis Thomas, Baptist ministers in Little Rock, Arkansas, contrasts the Five Points of Calvinism with the Five Points of Arminianism in the clearest and most concise form that we have found anywhere.
-It is also included as an Appendix in The Reformed Doctrine of Predestination, by the present writer.
-Each of these books is published by the Presbyterian and Reformed Publishing Co., Phillipsburg, N.J.
+The following material (taken from Romans: An Interpretive Outline, by David N. Steele and Curtis Thomas) contrasts the five points of Calvinism with the five points of Arminianism in a particularly clear and concise form.
+It is also included as an appendix in The Reformed Doctrine of Predestination, by the present writer.
+(Each of these books is published by Presbyterian and Reformed Publishing Co., Phillipsburg, N.J.)

-The "Five Points" Of Arminianism
+The Five Points of Arminianism

-1. Free-Will or Human Ability
+1. Free-will or human ability.
 Although human nature was seriously affected by the fall, man has not been left in a state of total spiritual helplessness.
-God graciously enables every sinner to repent and believe, but He does not interfere with man's freedom.
-Each sinner posses a free will, and his eternal destiny depends on how he uses it.
-Man's freedom consists of his ability to choose good over evil in spiritual matters; his will is not enslaved to his sinful nature.
+God graciously enables every sinner to repent and believe but does not interfere with man's freedom.
+Each sinner possesses a free will, and his eternal destiny depends on how he uses it.
+Man's freedom consists in his ability to choose good over evil in spiritual matters; his will is not enslaved to his sinful nature.
 The sinner has the power to either cooperate with God's Spirit and be regenerated or resist God's grace and perish.
-The lost sinner needs the Spirit's assistance, but he does not have to be regenerated by the Spirit before he can believe, for faith is man's act and precedes the new birth.
+The lost sinner needs the Spirit's assistance but he does not have to be regenerated by the Spirit before he can believe, for faith is man's act and precedes the new birth.
 Faith is the sinner's gift to God; it is man's contribution to salvation.